roguehunter7/Air-Ticket-Booking-System/README.md

 - Open web browser and goto `127.0.0.1:8000` url to start using the web application.

 ###Deployment
-- The Web App has been through the help of "www.pythonanywhere.com"'s services and can be viewed at http://krsreeram007.pythonanywhere.com/
+- The Web App has been through the help of "pythonanywhere.com" 's services and can be viewed at http://krsreeram007.pythonanywhere.com/